 }

-There are also methods that handle endpoint failures and exceptions, which can be modified to fit the needs of the endpoint.
+Additional methods are provided to handle endpoint failures and exceptions.
+These can be customized as needed to fit the specific requirements of the endpoint:

 async Task OnCriticalError(ICriticalErrorContext context)